 Similar to insurance, dental discount plans will have a panel of participating dentists who have agreed to offer their services at discounted rates to plan members.
 Assuming the plan you join includes discounts toward cosmetic dental procedures, this can be an excellent way to save money.

-If you can accomplish your goals using DIY products or methods, you’ll want to carefully compare the cost and convenience of those options with discounted professional services.
-This will allow you to determine which option saves you more money while allowing the provider to offer the best services and materials for your situation.
+If you can accomplish your goals using DIY products or methods, you’ll want to carefully compare the cost and convenience of those options to discounted professional services.
 In some cases, your dentist may evaluate the situation and prescribe or recommend an over-the-counter whitening product to use, so it doesn’t hurt to ask if that’s an option.

 One potential advantage of the discount plan over time is the fact that there are no limits to how many times the discount can be applied, or how much you’re allowed to save.
-Having your teeth whitened will likely involve a number of visits.
-But, the results will probably be more pronounced and will occur much faster than any at-home solution could deliver.
-Remember too that you’ll be purchasing a lot of those products over a long period before you have results.
-With all that factored in, your overall out-of-pocket expense may be lower with the discount plan.
+Having your teeth whitened will likely involve a number of visits, but the results will probably be more pronounced and occur much faster than any at-home solution could deliver.

 Private financing through the office